KuangjuX/KuangjuX/README.md

 <h2 align="center"> Hi, I'm KuangjuX 👋 </h2>

 Hi, my name is Chengxiang Qi.
 I am currently a second-year master student in computer science at the University of Chinese Academy of Sciences.
 I completed my undergraduate studies at Tianjin University.
 My current interests are in deep learning compilers, machine learning systems, and deep learning.
 In the past, I have also been interested in the Rust programming language and its applications at the system level (OS, Hypervisor, etc.).
+I am currently interning at Wechat LLM Infra Team.

 In the past, I was a research intern in the MSRA System Group, where I focused on two projects: